tee-koo/Azure-Projects/Azure Sentinel SIEM & SOAR/README.md

-## Microsoft Sentinel security information and event management (SIEM)
-### Microsoft Sentinel provides a wide variety of playbooks and connectors for security orchestration, automation, and response (SOAR)
+## Microsoft Sentinel security information and event management (SIEM) and it provides playbooks and connectors for security orchestration, automation, and response (SOAR)